 It wasn’t until after the 1960s women’s movement that a conversation spread about consent in a situation like the one described in the song.
 “Changing sexual mores in the early 20th century—both the decline of the purity ideal for all women and the rise of individual dating—created a transition period characterized by very mixed messages, especially about what a woman ‘owed’ her date,” says Freedman.
 “What changes beginning in the 1960s, in part in response to a more sexualized culture that could mask coercion, is the political analysis of sexuality and power.”

 But one thing hasn’t evolved: despite the confusion over its meaning, the song has remained popular.
 In fact, the renewed public attention didn’t hurt sales of the song when some radio stations banned “Baby, It’s Cold Outside” in 2018, and the controversy may have helped it.
-Last year, by mid-December, Dean Martin’s 1959 cover became the second best-selling holiday song in terms of digital sales.
+That year, by mid-December, Dean Martin’s 1959 cover became the second best-selling holiday song in terms of digital sales.